 London Fields is one of Hackney's most popular parks.
-It is classified as common land due to its historical roots as a site for grazing animals and as a route for moving animals to market at Smithfield.
-The park has large grassy spaces surrounded by London Plane trees.
+It is classified as common land due to its history as a site for grazing animals and moving them to market at Smithfield.
+The park's large grassy spaces are surrounded by London Plane trees.
 London Fields site map (PDF, 283KB).

 - two children's play areas

 - ranger office

 - two toilet blocks